 WHEREAS, Michigan's excellent vineyards and wineries are a key component of our state’s tourism and agricultural industries; and,

-WHEREAS, Michigan’s reputation as a quality wine producing region of the United States is growing as evidenced by 230 awards earned by 32 producers of Michigan wine in 20 prestigious national competitions in 2014; and,
+WHEREAS, Michigan’s reputation as a quality wine producing region of the United States is growing as evidenced by 124 gold medals earned by more than 20 producers of Michigan wine in 20 prestigious national competitions in 2016; and,

-WHEREAS, Michigan vintners cultivate a wide variety of grapes, which allows them to produce a diverse selection of quality wines including reds, whites, blushes and sparkling and non-alcoholic juices; and,
+WHEREAS, Michigan vintners cultivate a wide variety of grapes, which allows them to produce a diverse selection of quality wines including reds, whites, rosés and sparkling and non-alcoholic juices; and,

-NOW, THEREFORE, I, Rick Snyder, governor of Michigan, do hereby proclaim April 2015 as Michigan Wine Month.
+NOW, THEREFORE, I, Rick Snyder, governor of Michigan, do hereby proclaim May 2017 as Wine Month in Michigan.